PaasmerIoT/SBC-SDK/README.md

 ## Overview

 The **Paasmer SDK** for **Single Board Computers (SBC)** like Raspberry-PI, Intel Edison, Beagle Bone is a collection of source files that enables you to connect to the Paasmer IoT Platform.
-It includes the trasnport client for **MQTT** with **TLS** support.
+It includes the transport client for **MQTT** with **TLS** support.
 It is distributed in source form and intended to be built into customer firmware along with application code, other libraries and RTOS.

 ## Features